Lord of the Lost: History

 Iron Maiden's Steve Harris personally picked Lord of the Lost to support Iron Maiden on their 2020 European leg of the Legacy of the Beast World Tour but due to the COVID-19 pandemic restrictions, the tour had to be cancelled.
 The tour was rescheduled and in 2022, Lord of the Lost played as a support act in 17 European cities on Iron Maiden's Legacy of the Beast world tour and gained much recognition.
 Iron Maiden subsequently renewed this successful collaboration for the European leg of the 2023 The Future Past world tour.

 In December 2022, Lord of the Lost surprised their fans by releasing their new studio album "Blood and Glitter" months before it was scheduled to be released.
 The album, in spite of the last minute release and lack of pre-promotion, managed to hit Nr.
 1 on the official German Music Charts.

 With the song "Blood and Glitter", Lord of the Lost won Unser Lied für Liverpool, and thus represented Germany in the Eurovision Song Contest 2023.
 They placed 26th out of 26 entrants in the final, with a score of 18 points.

 In August 2024 they played a 70-minute set at the German music festival Summer Breeze Open Air.

+In July 2026, Class Grenayde and Pi Stoffers announced they would depart ways with the band.

 Musical style and influences

-Lord of the Lost produces music across several genres including glam rock-influenced dark rock, industrial music, and classical music.
+Lord of the Lost produces music influenced by several genres including heavy metal, glam rock, industrial music, and classical music.
 In interviews with the magazine Orkus and the website Subexistance, Chris Harms has cited bands and musicians such as Rammstein, Nine Inch Nails, Marilyn Manson and Lady Gaga as some of the many performers that he listens to and is influenced by.
 AllMusic described Lord of the Lost as "a sinister goth-metal and dark industrial rock outfit".